elunna/nerfhack-changelog/README.md

 * All roles start out knowing potions of water, blank scrolls, and scrolls of identify (one exception is cave dwellers, who don't know scrolls of identify)
 * When dropping a container on an altar, the BUC status of all contained items is revealed (NetHack4)
-* Your primary wielded weapon is auto-identified after killing enough monsters with it (Evil)
+* Your primary wielded weapon is auto-identified after killing enough monsters with it (EvilHack)
 * Auto-identify rings of increase damage and accuracy with enough experience killing monsters.
 * When you are XP10+ and have expert skill in a weapon type, you can wield weapons of that type to auto-id the enchantment (only for non-projectile weapons)
-* Auto-ID potions of acid when water explosions result from dipping (xnh)
+* Auto-ID potions of acid when water explosions result from dipping (xNetHack)
 * Auto-ID potions of acid when a lichen corpse is dipped into one
 * Auto-ID potions of sickness when they coat a weapon in poison
 * Auto-ID potions of sickness and fruit juice when dipping a unihorn in sickness